Online Relationship and Financial Dispute: Allegations against Fedly Jean Louis

 The Fabricated Death Claim

 On July 4, 2022, Louis informed the complainant that his mother had died.
 The complainant, believing this to be true, sent $200 as a customary funeral contribution.
-Evidence later published by the complainant (WhatsApp messages and contact with family members) confirmed Louis's mother was alive at the time.
+Documentation later published by the complainant indicated Louis's mother was alive at the time, including WhatsApp threads on Louis's phone, verification of her active Facebook profile, and the complainant's direct conversations with her on Facebook and WhatsApp.

 Louis later cited his mother's supposed death and subsequent mistreatment by his brother as justification for further financial support, which led to the complainant agreeing to pay for an apartment rental.